 For other PMWeb default forms that do not have the project schedule field, the user can add the schedule activity field to the specification section.
 This will enable the selection of the scheduled activity that will be impacted by this communication.

 For all new forms created using PMWeb custom form builder, the project schedule activity can be added to the form to enable selecting the relevant project schedule activity.
 For example, in the Issue Resolution form shown below, the project schedule activity that will be first impacted by the raised issue will be selected.

 Even if any of those forms require having the field “Response Required By” date, the date value given to this field should be aligned with the project schedule activity that is first affected by this project communication.
-By having all time sensitive project communications linked to the current project schedule activities, all project entities and team members will be forced to comply with the required approval details otherwise, they will become accountable for delays resulting from delayed actions and approvals.
+By having all time-sensitive project communications linked to the current project schedule activities, all project entities and team members will be forced to comply with the required approval details otherwise, they will become accountable for delays resulting from delayed actions and approvals.

-Of course, managing those communications using PMWeb will allow the organization to create the workflow that is specific to each communication review and approval workflow.
-PMWeb workflow module will be used to map the workflow steps set for each for form along with the duration allowed for each step and the project team member responsible to perform the step.
+Of course, managing those communications using PMWeb will allow the organization to create a workflow that is specific to each communication review and approval workflow.
+PMWeb workflow module will be used to map the workflow steps set for each form along with the duration allowed for each step and the project team member responsible to perform the step.
 The workflow could include branches to incorporate the approval authority levels that could be required for some of those communications.
 Having the workflow for each communication is needed to fully understand if there was a delay in approving a communication along with the reasons and individuals that were responsible for this delay.